StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/cold-backup/physical-server.md

 This process and example below assume you have followed our [step-by-step guide](../../../../installation/step-by-step-installation-guide.md) to install the application stack.

-!!!
-Note
-    Before proceeding, ensure you have read the general [Backup and Restore Overview](../../cold-hot-backup-restore.md) to understand the core principles of backup strategies.

----
-## Step-by-step instructions

-### Stop the services in this order
+## Step 1: Stop the services

-Stop services (e.g., Elasticsearch, Cassandra, TheHive) to avoid data corruption.
+Stop services in this order to avoid data corruption.

 1. TheHive
 2. Elasticsearch